 How much energy does Frink use per user?

 Frink mining is so optimized that it barely requires more energy than required by an SPV wallet which must verify the block headers.
 We tested the energy usage of a SPV Bitcoin wallet for Android.
 For our testing we used the wallet recommended by bitcoin.org simply called “Bitcoin Wallet”.
 We also used AccuBattery to measure the energy usage of the application running on the mobile phone.
-We found that this APV wallet uses an average of about 600mA to run.
-Assuming a 4V battery, this means it takes 2.4 W per user to run the wallet.
-This makes it fair to estimate that POW, and POP all use roughly 2.4 W to run a wallet.
+We found that this SPV wallet uses an average of about 26.6mAh to run.
+Assuming an average 3.8V battery, this means it takes 0.0988Wh per per user to run the wallet.
+This makes it fair to estimate that POW, and POP all use roughly 0.1 Wh per user to run a wallet.

 We can estimate that 99% of the time the average Frink miner only needs to expend as much energy as an SPV wallet to keep up to date with the network.
-But let’s be fair and add on the extra energy due to everyone mining.
-With Frink at any point in time only 1% of the network needs to be monitoring all transactions as Frink miners will know in advance when it is their turn to mine.
+With Frink at any point in time only 1% of the network needs to be monitoring all transactions as Frink miners will know in advance when it is their turn to mine and can smartly bring phone miners online on briefly then put them back to sleep when not being used.
 Only during this time do they need to be checking transactions to validate the fork they intend to mine off of.

 Let’s estimate the average number of transactions per second Frink has to support.
 Frink subdivides the network into connected communities each having a size of 1 million members at the high end.
 Bitcoin currently has roughly 30 million users and is maintaining roughly 3 transactions per second.
 This means that 18 times less users, who would make 1 transaction every 6 seconds on average.